-BMW's replacement for the outgoing 1 Series Convertible, the 2 Series Convertible, rounds out the sporting credentials of its spirited predecessor with sleeker styling, a more upscale cabin and numerous new technology features.
+BMW's replacement for the 1 Series Convertible, the 2 Series Convertible, rounds out the sporting credentials of its spirited predecessor with sleeker styling, a more upscale cabin and numerous new technology features.
 It won't disappoint those seeking a small luxury two-door with engaging driving dynamics.

 Worried about getting a sunburn?
 You can also get the 2 Series as a coupe.